robdobtob/robmadeitoutside/resume.md

 # Experience

 ## Constantinople
-July 2023 - December 2024
+2023 - 2024

+Constantinople is a FinTech start-up that received AUD$32mil in seed round funding, the largest seed in Australian history (2022).
+Its employee base grew from 40 to 120 during my time and received another AUD$50mil in series A.

 Senior Staff Engineer

+- My role was to provide guidance and support on all technical decisions.
+I acted as the link between the developers, head of engineering and founders to propose solutions for the long term efficiency of the business and obtain resource allocation to achieve these.
-- Enabled the successful delivery and continued management of 4 client environments by developing our banking platform configuration service to support runtime configuration as well as build and infrastructure configuration requirements.
-This required significant research into our security and data isolation strategies that was presented to internal, client and regulatory stakeholders.
-Integrated continuous delivery practices as part of this for one client to promote development culture via a successful initiative client.
+- Enabled the successful delivery and continued management of 4 client environments by building our platform configuration service.
+This required significant research into our security and data isolation strategies that were then presented to internal, client and regulatory stakeholders for approval.
 - Drove a shift in product release frequency from quarterly to fortnightly while reducing the occurrence of release blockers.
-This was achieved by pioneering a cultural shift through the delineation of software delivery and feature delivery in order to reduce defect leakage and increase change velocity.
-I developed and rolled out a feature flag system to enable the decoupling between these two facets of delivery.
+This was achieved by pioneering a cultural shift in our software delivery process and implementing tooling to enable it.
+- Managed the security audit processes and executed the remediation of findings as well as handling client success for critical security flows including customer sign-up, login and account recovery through discussion with their Chief Information Security Officer.
 - Enhanced the backend testing process by developing data injection tooling that supported unit, integration and end-to-end test functionality.
 Trend/outcome of bugs, was then leveraged for the development of user acceptance testing to automate regression testing with greater confidence.
 - Heavily involved in security audit processes, managing and executing the remediation of findings as well as handling client success for critical security flows including customer sign-up, login and account recovery through discussion with their Chief Information Security Officer.
-- Heavily involved in the technical aspects of the interview process, conducting interviews and iterating on the structure and questions.
-Lead to the hiring of 8 engineers that stayed with the company for more than 1 year.

-February 2023 - July 2023
+2023

 Staff Engineer

-- Delivered a server-less backend for the customer onboarding pipeline, meeting APRA and AUSTRAC compliance requirements, leading to the acquisition of 1000+ small business bank customers onto the platform.
-Iterated on the solution to increase the percentage of supported businesses by 13% as well as reduce manual effort involved in onboarding reviews () and ongoing due diligence processes ().
+- Enabled the acquisition of 1000+ small business bank customers onto the platform by delivering a server-less backend for the onboarding pipeline that had to meet APRA and AUSTRAC compliance requirements.

 ## Accenture

 August 2018 - September 2022

 Advanced App Engineering Manager
+- Promoted 3 times from specialist to manager.
-- Lead backend development of a enterprise automation delivery platform redesign which has been deployed at 100+ clients.
+- Lead product direction and backend development of a enterprise automation delivery platform redesign which has been deployed at 100+ clients.
 Focussed on addressing issues with end user complexity of the product in order to improve the scalability of the product delivery.
-- Actively involved in improving CI/CD and overall development processes for the product to address issues with scaled application delivery.
-This enabled shifting release cadence from quarterly to monthly.
+- Shifted product release cadence from quarterly to monthly by improving CI/CD and overall development processes to scale application delivery.
-- Pioneered a transition to an agile delivery process, where I took up a Product Owner/Scrum Master role within a team of 10 to deliver value based on gathered client requirements.
+- Mentored and performance managed 10 developers, all receiving promotions at one point.
 - Scoped, developed and lead an automation monitoring platform to provide direct feedback to clients on the return of investment from our asset suite.
+Pioneered a shift to an agile delivery process as part of this.
 - Involved in client engagement and delivery of the same automation delivery platform to both internal and external client teams.
-The product has a major focus on User-Hybrid Automation to incorporate manual tasks and approval within infrastructure and application areas of business operations.

 ## NDYLTK
 November 2016 - April 2017